amulheirn/confgen2/README.md

 # Overview
-This project is a way of creating lots of config files from a Jinja2 template.
+This project is a way of creating lots of config files from a Jinja2 template using a python script and an Ansible playbook.
+The process is:

+1. Write template with variables in place of IP addresses (for example)
-Once a template is created, variables are gathered for the devices in an Excel spreadsheet.
-This is turned into  YAML by a python script.
-Once that is complete, the Ansible playbook reads the variables and the template, and produces config files.
+2. Gather variable values for the devices in an Excel spreadsheet
+3. Turn this into  YAML using a python script
+4. Run the Ansible playbook to read the variables and the template, and produce config files.

 Currently it creates three (abbreviated) Juniper Network router config files, but given a different template could create anything.